anthonydubis/DBClassifier/README.txt

 classifications (i.e. {"Root/Health", "Root/Sports/Soccer"}).
 For each of the
 classifications, sampleAndSummarize() is run for the categories in ascending order ignoring leaf categories (i.e. For "Root/Sports/Soccer" the first run is "Sports" then "Root").
-Doing so avoids re-processing the sub-category when when processing the category; the 'frequencies' and 'matches' maps are already complete with the data and can be incremented with category values.
+Doing so avoids re-processing the subcategory when processing the category; the 'frequencies' and 'matches' maps are already filled with the subcategory data and can be incremented with category values.
 Note that for each classification, the restart() method is called that (re)initializes empty maps for a new run.